DC Hipot Test

-The Hi pot test is a test of the dielectric strength of the insulation to ground.
-It is used to determine if the ground wall can handle an over-voltage situation.
-An over-voltage is a voltage higher than the peak operating (line to line) voltage of the device under test (DUT).
-The peak voltage is 1.41 x the RMS voltage.
+The high potential (hipot) test is a test of the dielectric strength of the insulation to ground.
+The hipot test is used to determine whether the ground wall can handle an over-voltage situation.
+An over-voltage is a voltage higher than the peak operating (line-to-line) voltage of the device under test (DUT).
+Standard peak voltage is 1.41 x RMS voltage.

 Hipot tests are used for everything from very low voltage devices to high voltage equipment.
-For medium to high voltage rotating equipment, DC Hipot tests called Step Voltage or Ramp tests are used to see if the start of an insulation breakdown can be detected as the voltage is raised.
-If a breakdown is starting the test can be terminated before there is an arc.
+For medium to high voltage rotating equipment, DC hipot tests called step voltage or ramp tests are used to see whether the start of an insulation breakdown can be detected.
+As the voltage is raised during the test, if a breakdown starts, the test can be terminated before there is an arc.

-AC hipot can be added to the iTIG III motor tester through a separate unit that is controlled by the iTIG III.
+AC hipot tests are done in different power frequencies, from very low frequencies up to 50Hz.
+AC hipot testing capability can be added to the iTIG motor tester through a separate unit that is controlled by the iTIG.

-A DC over-voltage potential is applied to the windings, and the current to ground is measured with a resolution of 1 pA for the iTIG III and 10nA for the Power Pack III.
+A DC over-voltage potential is applied to the windings, and the current to ground is measured with a resolution of 1 pA for the iTIG and 10nA for the Power Pack.
 This current includes leakage from the windings as well as other currents such as surface currents on the outside of the windings.
-For more information on the various leakage currents see Insulation Resistance under the Test Technology section.
+For more information about the various types of leakage currents, see Insulation Resistance Measurement Methods.

 The test voltage used depends on the condition of the DUT, and typically ranges from about 2E to 3.4E+1700V where E is the RMS operating voltage of the DUT.

-The iTIG III tester has 3 possible failure modes that will shut off the test:
+The iTIG tester has 3 possible failure modes that will shut off the test:

 - The over-current trip-out level is exceeded; this level can be set in µA by the user.